assaff/msc-thesis/source/results.rst

 --------------------------------------------------------------

-We draft a strategy for detecting a peptide binding sites, under the assumption that it is determined by the hallmark chemistry detailed above. [**like a chemical fingerprint of PePIs**]
+We draft a strategy for detecting a peptide binding sites, under the assumption that it is determined by the distinguishing features of PePIs described by London et al in previous work.
+In other words, we use these features as a *chemical fingerprint* of residues involved in PePIs.

 By defining a peptide binding site by the receptor residues in proximity to the peptide in the bound complex, one would be able to locate it by identifying surface residues that have high capacity to take part in these interactions.
+In this section we consider classification performance at the residue level, i.e. each solvent-accessible residue in the protein is classified as binder or non-binder with some level of confidence.

 .. comment
     These residues can be characterized by their capacity to take part in the chemical processes described above.